OSS-Pipeline/rez-shotgun-python-api/README.md

-# rez-shotgun-python-api
+rez-shotgun-python-api
+===

-Rez build configuration for Autodesk Shotgun Python API.
+Rez build configuration for the Autodesk Shotgun Python API.